MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 This policy setting allows you to have file names sorted literally (as in Windows 2000 and earlier) rather than in numerical order.

 - If you enable this policy setting, File Explorer will sort file names by each digit in a file name (for example, 111 < 22 < 3).
-- If you disable or do not configure this policy setting, File Explorer will sort file names by increasing number value (for example, 3 < 22 < 111).
+- If you disable or don't configure this policy setting, File Explorer will sort file names by increasing number value (for example, 3 < 22 < 111).
 <!-- NoStrCmpLogical-Description-End -->

 <!-- NoStrCmpLogical-Editable-Begin -->